google-deepmind/streetlearn/README.md

 *   **curriculum_courier_game**: same as the courier game, but with a curriculum on the difficulty of the task (maximum straight-line distance from the agent's position to the goal when it is assigned).
+*   **goal_instruction_game** and its variations
+    **incremental_instruction_game** and **step_by_step_instruction_game** use
+    navigation instructions to direct agents to a goal.
+Agents are provided with a list of instructions as well as thumbnails that guide the agent from its starting position to the goal location.
+In **step_by_step_instruction_game**, agents are provided one instruction and two thumbnails at a time, in the other game variants the whole list is available throughout the whole game.
+Reward is granted upon reaching the goal location (all variants), as well as when hitting individual waypoints (**incremental_instruction_game** and **step_by_step_instruction_game**
+    only).
+During training various curriculum strategies are available to the agents, and reward shaping can be employed to provide fractional rewards when the agent gets within a range of 50m of a waypoint or goal.

 ## License